LinSchmitz/Awesome-List/README.md

 # Awesome-List

-## A list of **beautiful, emotional, and powerful movies** from all kinds of genres.
+## A list of all kinds of genres.
 Each one was picked for its great story, strong visuals, and creative style.

 ## [By Genre](genre/README.md)